code-mancers/rbkit-websocket/README.md

 * [Rainbows](http://rainbows.bogomips.org/)
 * [Thin](http://code.macournoyer.com/thin/)

-Currently only tested with Thin
+Currently only tested with Thin and Puma.

 All webservers supported by `faye-websocket` should work.